 Prerequisites, normally stated in terms of numbered courses, represent the level of knowledge you are expected to have before enrolling in a given course.
 You may be barred from enrolling in or may be removed from courses for which you do not have the necessary prerequisites.
-Courses listed as "corequisite" are required but may be taken at the same time as the course described.
-Taking courses listed as "recommended" is advisable but not absolutely required.
+Courses listed as corequisite are required and should be taken at the same time as the course described.
+Taking courses listed as recommended is advisable but not absolutely required.